How To Create A Budget For Anti-Racist Activism

 Ways to cut back so you can donate more

 First, write out all of your expenses.
 How much is your rent?
 Do you have student loans?
-Remember that federal student loans are currently in forbearance with 0% interest until the end of September.
-If you’ve been paying, you have the option to request a refund for payments made on or after March 13th.
+Remember that student loans are currently in forbearance with 0% interest until the end of September.
+If you’ve been paying, you have the option to request a refund for payments made on or after 13th March.

 If you want to maximize recurring donations, you can try negotiating some of your other bills, like utilities, phone, or internet.
 You can also see if your ISP is offering a cheaper promotion rate, or look for a less costly phone plan.
 If your energy bill tends to be high in the summer, maybe invest in installing better insulation.